chuongmep/OpenMEP/README.md

 Some features of this package:

-- [x] Fast Delivery Package for MEP Engineer
+- [x] Fast delivery package for MEP Engineer
 - [x] Easy to use and interactive with Dynamo Revit
 - [x] Easy to collaborate with other engineer
 - [x] Easy to report bug